 Duties and responsibilities required for such faculty mean major function assignments, committees and/or advisorships, department or area duties, and meetings.

 A library or counseling faculty’s class schedule shall be established on the basis of student needs and efficiency of program scheduling.
-If a faculty member is required to work at times other than those to which he/she is regularly assigned, his/her schedule shall be established to avoid a split shift whenever possible.
+If a faculty member is required to work at times other than those to which they are regularly assigned, their schedule shall be established to avoid a split shift whenever possible.

 Committee participation and/or advisorships shall not exceed two per regular academic year.